cmdcolin/frameviewer/README.md

 # frameviewer

-A JBrowse plugin for viewing which reading frame a coding region is in
+A JBrowse plugin for viewing protein/DNA sequences of coding sequences of genes.

 ## Screenshot